Everest Base Camp Trek - 14 Days

 • Max.
 Altitude1,300m/4,264ft

 Our Everest Base Camp Trekking 14 Days ends here.
-A representative from the Adventure Club Trek will accompany you and see you off at Tribhuvan International airport a few hours before the scheduled flight to your home.
+A representative from the Adventure Club Trek will accompany you and see you off at Tribhuvan International Airport a few hours before the scheduled flight to your home.

-Note: If you still have a few days after the trekking schedule, you might be interested to experience other adventurous activities like jungle safari, Rafting,Bungee jumping, and paragliding.
+Note: If you still have a few days after the trekking schedule, you might be interested in experiencing other adventurous activities like jungle safari,Rafting,Bungee jumping, and paragliding.
 You may contact the Adventure Club Trek for the arrangement.

 • MealsBreakfast.

 Note: - Your safety is of the utmost concern while traveling with Adventure Club Trek.
 We will make every effort possible to follow the original itinerary, but we reserve the right to change that itinerary if a segment of it becomes a safety issue.
 Certain mountain regions are remote, natural disasters can happen, weather conditions can decline, and illness or injury can occur.
 To avoid dangerous situations, we may occasionally change the itinerary to ensure everyone’s safety.
-That being said, Adventure Club Trek will strive to provide you with the best possible trekking experience and keep your safety our number one priority.
+That being said, Adventure Club Trek will strive to provide you with the best possible trekking experience and keep your safety our priority.
 We thank you for your understanding.

 Trip Map